About the Self-Help Center

 - Provides legal information, educational materials, and training to self-represented litigants regarding court rules, court procedure, and various family law topics;

 - Assists with the identification and completion of legal forms;

-- Provides forms and information via its website on such topics as divorce, custody, guardianship, name changes, and how to represent one's self in court, among other things.
+- Provides online forms and information on topics such as divorce, custody, domestic violence protection orders, guardianship, name changes, and other topics.

-The staff at the center cannot provide legal advice.
-The staff cannot tell you whether or not you should file a case, cannot recommend any specific attorney or law firm, cannot give you an opinion about your case or predict how a judge might rule, cannot talk to a judge on your behalf, and cannot tell you what words to use in your court papers or at a court hearing.
-The staff at the Self-Help Center is also obligated to remain neutral.
+The staff cannot provide legal advice.
+The staff cannot tell you whether or not you should file a case, cannot tell you what to file, cannot recommend any specific attorney or law firm, cannot give you an opinion about your case or predict how a judge might rule, cannot talk to a judge on your behalf, and cannot tell you what words to use in your court papers or at a court hearing.
+The staff at the Self-Help Center are also obligated to remain neutral.
 There is no attorney-client privilege or confidentiality of any information shared by a visitor at the center.